MECCH: Metapath Context Convolution-based Heterogeneous Graph Neural Networks: Experiments

 \subsection{Time and Memory Usage (RQ3)}

 Besides comparing HGNNs based on prediction accuracy, we also evaluate models in terms of computational efficiency.
-Table~\ref{tab:efficiency} records the time spent per epoch and CPU/GPU memory consumption of MECCH and other metapath-based HGNNs.
+Table~\ref{tab:efficiency} records the time spent per epoch{, the number of epochs used (excluding the patience epochs),} and CPU/GPU memory consumption of MECCH and other metapath-based HGNNs.
 All models except MAGNN on DBLP run in full-batch.
-The results are obtained from the same platform specified in the appendix.

-As shown, MECCH is much more efficient than MAGNN and GTN, with a better or comparable resource usage compared to HAN.
+As shown, \textbf{MECCH is much more efficient than MAGNN and GTN} in training time and memory usage, with a better or comparable resource usage compared to HAN.
 This is accomplished when MECCH incorporates more information than HAN (i.e., the intermediate nodes along metapaths).
 MAGNN on DBLP can only run in mini-batches due to its high GPU memory usage.
-So its reported values cannot be compared directly.
-On both ACM and DBLP, GTN cannot fit in the GPU memory.
-So it runs on CPU with significantly longer running time.
+Hence its reported values cannot be compared directly.
+On both ACM and DBLP, GTN cannot fit in the limited GPU memory.
+Instead, it runs on CPU with a significantly longer running time.
 These results show that MECCH can achieve both superior model performance and decent computational efficiency, further proving the advantages of leveraging metapath contexts over metapath-guided neighbors and metapath instances.